Chauncey Thomas Jr.

-Chauncey Thomas Jr. (April 27, 1850 – May 12, 1919) was a rear admiral of the United States Navy.
+Chauncey Thomas Jr. (27 April 1850 – 9 May 1919) was a rear admiral of the United States Navy.
 The son of Chauncey Thomas, a farmer and entrepreneur, who built four bridges across the Delaware River at Shohola Glen, Pennsylvania, Thomas Jr., graduated from the United States Naval Academy third in the class of 1871.
 He was the Commander of the United States Pacific Fleet when he retired in 1912.
-He died at the age of 69 in Pacific Grove, California.
+He died at the age of 69 at his home in Pacific Grove, California.

 The Albatross expedition

 Chauncey Thomas, as captain, commanded the US Fish Commission steamer, Albatross during a scientific expedition in the Hawaiian Islands and southern Pacific in 1902.
 Orders issued at the onset of the expedition made it unclear where ultimate authority in the expedition lay, with the ship's captain, or the scientist-in-charge, Charles Henry Gilbert (1859–1929).
 Before leaving port, Thomas requested clarification, which he received, confirming the norm: that the ship's captain always had ultimate authority regarding the safety of the crew and the ship.
 The expedition proceeded, but was marred by a barrage of complaints that pitted the scientific crew against the ship's crew, and was characterized by lengthy letters.